-In his music and research, DuPlessis explores the intersections and boundaries of physics, chaos, psychoacoustics, human-computer interaction, and novel synthesis techniques, among others.
-The sonic result of these pursuits is often equal parts visceral and cerebral, drawing influence from his background as a progressive metal vocalist/guitarist as much as from mathematics and science.
+In his music and research, Rodney DuPlessis explores the intersections and boundaries of physics, chaos, psychoacoustics, human-computer interaction, and novel synthesis techniques, among others.
+The sonic result of these pursuits is often equal parts visceral and cerebral, drawing inspiration from his background as a progressive metal vocalist/guitarist as much as from mathematics and science.
 In response to DuPlessis' music, one person said, "I thought I was dying, but then I realized it was just sound."

 DuPlessis has earned international recognition for his works, including prizes such as, among others, the Destellos International Competition 2020 (honorable mention), the Dorothy and Sherrill C. Corwin Award for Excellence in Composition (1st prize - Percussion, 2nd prize - Electroacoustic), and the 2020 SEAMUS/ASCAP award (finalist).
 He has collaborated with new music luminaries such as Los Angeles Percussion Quartet, Formalist Quartet, Hocket, Henrique Portovedo, and Scott Worthington.
 His music has been performed in North America, Europe, Korea, and in the middle of the Caribbean Sea.